Sivawork31/Chat-with-PDF-using-LangChain-/README.md

 # Chat-with-PDF-using-LangChain-

-Here’s a sample README file for your LLM project:

-AI-Powered PDF Query System

 This project is an AI-Powered Query System built using Large Language Models (LLMs) to efficiently extract and answer queries from PDF documents.
 It leverages LangChain, FAISS, and OpenAI GPT-4 to provide semantic search and accurate responses.